ghong25/titanic_prediction/README.md

 # titanic_prediction
-Kaggle competition: use machine learning to create a model that predicts which passengers survived the Titanic shipwreck
+Use machine learning to create a model that predicts which passengers survived the Titanic shipwreck

 # Data Cleaning and Feature Engineering